Forecast for Raleigh, Durham, Fayetteville :: WRAL.com

 With a potential heat advisory, it's important to take the weather seriously.
-The hottest point in the day will be between 4 and 6 p.m.
+Temperatures were already at 75 degrees in Raleigh at 6 a.m., and they will reach 100 degrees or more by the hottest point in the day, which will be between 4 and 6 p.m.

 Stay hydrated, and consider keeping pets and kids indoors.